 I am an evolutionary biologist and functional morphologist with diverse interests.
 My major focus is on the evolution of the masticatory apparatus of mammals, particularly rodents.
 I am also working on an anatomy ontology for muscles of the head and neck in tetrapods.
 I also study the biomechanics of teeth, as well as the neurophysiology of mastication.

 Dr. Farke received a B.Sc. in Geology from the South Dakota School of Mines and Technology in 2003, and completed his Ph.D. in Anatomical Sciences at Stony Brook University in 2008.
-He joined the staff at the Alf Museum in June 2008, as Augustyn Family Curator of Paleontology.
+He joined the staff at the Raymond M. Alf Museum of Paleontology in June 2008, as Augustyn Family Curator of Paleontology.

 Professor of Evolutionary Biomechanics at The Royal Veterinary College, University of London.
 Assoc Editor of Proc Roy Soc B, J Theor Biol.
 Royal Society Leverhulme Trust Senior Fellow 2012-2013.
 Fellow of the Linnean Society of London, Anatomical Society, Zoological Society of London and Royal Society of Biology.
 RCVS Share Jones Lecture in Anatomy (2011) and British Science Festival, Charles Darwin Award Lecture (2012).
 Honorary Professor, University of Queensland, Australia; Honorary Research Associate, University College London.
 Fellow of the Year, Anatomical Society (2015).